 Law Firm Support

 Social media & internet investigations

-Our team of specialists comes from a multitude of professional backgrounds such as ex-law enforcement & military officials.
+Our team is made up of experts that come from a multitude of professional backgrounds such as ex-law enforcement & military officials.
 We also work with IT and cyber security experts for holistic investigation.
-Experienced professionals coupled with our commitment to conduct quality investigations helps us give you realistic expectations of what you should expect to find.
+Experienced professionals coupled with our commitment to conducting quality investigations help us give you realistic expectations of what you should expect to find.

-We choose to work with only the best private investigators and surveillance specialists in Mississauga.
+We choose to work with only the best private investigators and surveillance specialists.
 Many of our team members have years of field experience dealing with cases such as homicide, thuggery, gun violence, drug violence, and even organized crimes.

 - Cheating spouses and infidelity

 - Background checks

 - Child custody disputes

 - Divorce cases